SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 - **pow**: returns the base to the exponent power. - _Only available in SharePoint Online_
   - `"txtContent":"=pow(2,3)"` results in _8_

-- **lastIndexOf**: returns the position of the last occurrence of a specified value in a string
+- **lastIndexOf**: returns the position of the last occurrence of a specified value in a string (or array)
   - `"txtContent": "=lastIndexOf('DogFood DogFood', 'Dog')"` results in _8_
   - `"txtContent": "=lastIndexOf('DogFood DogFood', 'F')"` results in _11_
   - `"txtContent": "=lastIndexOf('DogFood DogFood', 'Cat')"` results in _-1_